-The FIT program was delivered only in the King County Juvenile Court during this report period.
+The Family Integrated Transitions (FIT) program was delivered only in the King County Juvenile Court during the 2015 fiscal year.
 FIT integrates the strengths of several existing empirically-supported interventions-Multi-Systemic Therapy, Motivational Enhancement Therapy, Relapse Prevention, and Dialectical Behavior Therapy.
-The program is designed for juvenile offenders with the co-occurring disorders of mental illness and chemical dependency.
+The program is designed for juvenile offenders with the cooccurring disorders of mental illness and chemical dependency.
 Youth receive intensive family and community-based treatment targeted at the multiple determinants of serious antisocial behavior.

 FIT teams are organized around a doctoral level practitioner who has on-site clinical oversight of a group of Masters level therapists.
 Therapists receive weekly clinical consultation from the University of Washington.
+Juvenile

-The JR currently contracts with the University of Washington to provide the quality assurance component for this program.
+Rehabilitation currently contracts with the University of Washington to provide the quality assurance component for this program.